Pyt-logo

 Colombo

 This cosmopolitan is a perfect getaway and has the essence of Sri Lanka’s culture in its every lane.
 Plunge into some serious shopping sessions.
-Since July happens to be an off season, bargain your best to take pieces of memories from Sri Lanka.
+Since July happens to be an off-season, bargain hard to take pieces of memories from Sri Lanka.
 Colombo brims with culture and has churches, mosques and temples everywhere.
 Make it a point to visit them and keep your cultural taste alive.
-The Sri lanka street foods, bistros and cafes should definitely catch your eye.
-Visit them to indulge your taste buds with some coconut savoured dishes.
-This place is generally the one you arrive first in Sri Lanka.
-So, make sure to hire a local tuk-tuk and enjoy this city the maximum before proceeding to any other place.
+The Sri Lankan street foods, bistros and cafes should definitely catch your eye.
+Visit them to indulge your taste buds with some coconut-savoured dishes.
+This place is generally the first place you arrive in Sri Lanka.
+So, make sure to hire a local tuk-tuk and enjoy this city to the maximum before proceeding to any other place

 Read Through: 8 things to do in Colombo with kids